ycroissant/micsr/README.md

   - `stder`: extract the standard errors of a fitted model,
   - `npar`: extract the number of parameters in a fitted model.

-- miscellanous tools
-  - `gaze`: print a short summary of an object,
-  - `dummy`: generate a set of dummy variables from a factor,
-  - `newton`: Newton-Raphson optimization method, using the analytical gradient and hessian,
-  - `mills`: compute the inverse mills ratio and its first two derivatives,
-  - `stder`: extract the standard errors of a fitted model,
-  - `npar`: extract the number of parameters in a fitted model.

 - data sets:
   - `apples`: Apple production, Ivaldi and al. (1996), constrained linear model,